-- The identification of the beneficiaries and of their needs using, for example, baseline surveys, KAP-surveys, Lot Quality Assurance Sampling (LQAS) or beneficiary profiling; - Management and monitoring of operations, and having adequate systems in place to facilitate this: - Reporting on activities and outcomes, and the associated capacities to collect and analyse information; - Identification and analysis of logistic and access constraints and risks, and the steps taken to address them.
+- $\circ$ The identification of the beneficiaries and of their needs through robust, comprehensive methods conducted in a coordinated manner with humanitarian partners on sector and crisis level; - Management and monitoring of operations, as properly facilitated by adequate systems in place; - Monitoring and reporting on activities, outputs and outcomes, through robust indicators and the associated capacities to collect and analyse information; - Identification and analysis of logistic and access constraints and risks, and the steps taken to address them.

 Local disaster response organisations have had and continue to play an indispensable role in responding to the humanitarian needs.
 DG ECHO funds have and will be translated into services and assistance provided by local actors in the majority of cases.
-As such, DG ECHO will continue to ask for strategic partnerships of FPA/FAFA partners with local actors in line with the Grand Bargain commitments.